SMRT Trains: Mass Rapid Transit

-SMRT Trains currently operates a fleet consisting of five rolling stocks built on its two heavy rail lines (the North–South Line and the East–West Line) – namely C151A, C151B, C151C and R151, identified by the relevant build contracts.
+SMRT Trains currently operates a fleet consisting of four rolling stocks built on its two heavy rail lines (the North–South Line and the East–West Line) – namely C151A, C151B, C151C and R151, identified by the relevant build contracts.
 Until 2024, they operated the C651 and C751B fleets which have since been fully phased out.
-In addition, it operates the C830 and C830C rolling stocks, which operates on the Circle Line.
-SMRT Trains is also licensed to operate the T251 rolling stocks, which operates on the Thomson–East Coast Line.
-SMRT Light Rail operates the C801, C801A and C801B rolling stocks on the Bukit Panjang LRT.
-The C851E will be added to SMRT's fleet in tandem with the opening of the CCL6 line.
+In addition, it operates the C830, C830C and C851E rolling stocks, which ply on the Circle Line.
+SMRT Trains is also licensed to operate the T251 rolling stocks, which ply on the Thomson–East Coast Line.
+SMRT Light Rail operates the C801A, C801B and formerly C801 rolling stocks on the Bukit Panjang LRT.
 On 26 September 2025, the last of the C151 has also been retired, with a final commemorative ride held on 28 September 2025 for select members of the public.

 The main colour scheme for all trains are black with a red stripe and grey band at the bottom.
 C651 is the only train model with an exterior livery of white and red stripes.
 C801 is the only train model with an exterior livery of blue and red stripes.
 C151B and C801A are the only train models with an exterior livery of the new SMRT pixelated livery, which consist of white, red, black and yellow stripes and pixel livery.
-C151C and R151 will bear the new LTA livery, which is black with green and red stripes.
-T251 will also bear the new LTA livery, which is black with burnt sienna and yellow stripes.
+In addition, C151C and R151 bear the new LTA livery, which is black with green and red stripes.
+T251 also bears the new LTA livery, which is black with burnt sienna and yellow stripes.
+The new liveries typically consist of a black/white background, with the LTA logo and a single long stipe of the respective line's colour going down the side end to end.